kontent-ai/delivery-sdk-ruby/README.md

                                            secure_key: '<your-secure-key>'
 ```

+You can then request the secure published content in your project.
+Be sure to not expose the key if the file(s) it appears in are publicly-available.

 ### Retry policy

 By default, the SDK uses a retry policy, asking for requested content again in case of an error.
 The default policy retries the HTTP requests if the following status codes are returned: